SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 Add **HTML 5 attributes** to input fields for validation.

-Angular tracks most attributes and changes the state depending on what the user input.
+Angular tracks most attributes and changes the state depending on the user input.

 ```js
 <input type="text" class="form-control"